ExpressionEngine/ExpressionEngine-User-Guide/source/modules/pages/control_panel/index.rst

 Display of URIs on Module Homepage
 ==================================

-Whether or not to use a hierarchal nested display of your Pages in the Pages Control Panel.
+Whether or not to use a hierarchical nested display of your Pages in the Pages Control Panel.

 Default Channel for 'Create New Page' Tab